pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

 Execution of testcase:
 ======================

-* Install tacker server via devstack installation, which registers tacker service and endpoint, creates "nfv_user" and "nfv" project, and registers default VIM with the created user and project.
+* Install apmec server via devstack installation, which registers apmec service and endpoint, creates "nfv_user" and "nfv" project, and registers default VIM with the created user and project.

-* Under tacker project dir, to prepare function test env via:
+* Under apmec project dir, to prepare function test env via:

 .. code-block:: console

   ./tools/prepare_functional_test.sh

-* From tacker directory, all function testcases can be executed using following commands:
+* From apmec directory, all function testcases can be executed using following commands:

 .. code-block:: console

   tox -e functional

-* Or from tacker directory, specific testcases can be executed using following commands:
+* Or from apmec directory, specific testcases can be executed using following commands:

 .. code-block:: console

-  tox -e functional tacker.tests.functional.xxx.yyy.<testcase>
+  tox -e functional apmec.tests.functional.xxx.yyy.<testcase>

 Committing testcase and opening a review: